 Educational Talent Search Program

 The Morehouse College Educational Talent Search Program is funded by the U. S. Department of Education and is designed to assist youth with academic potential.
-The Program has been funded since 1990 to serve 988 participants annually.
 Participants must come from a family whose taxable income does not exceed the income level established by the U. S. Department of Education and/or first generation families (i.e. neither parent graduated from college).
-The Talent Search program identifies and assists individuals from disadvantaged backgrounds who have the potential to succeed in higher education.
-The program provides academic, career, and financial counseling to its participants and encourages them to graduate from high school and continue on to and complete their postsecondary education.
-Educational Talent Search publicizes the availability of financial aid and assist participants with the postsecondary application process.
+The program provides academic, career, and financial counseling to its participants and equips them with the tools and resources to graduate from high school and continue on to and complete their postsecondary education.
 Talent Search also encourages persons who have not completed educational programs at the secondary or postsecondary level to enter or reenter and complete postsecondary education.
 The program also serves military veterans.

 Services provided by the program include: